workantile/workantile.github.io/handbook.md

 ### Snacks, coffee, kitchen

 Workantile has a kitchen area with a refrigerator, microwave, and toaster oven members can use.
-Snacks and cans of pop cost $1.
+Snacks and canned beverages cost $1.
 Coffee is $0.75.
 Members frequently bring food in to share with other members and which is, of course, free.